Last updated April 27, 2020

 Unfortunately, it is not possible any more to offer the on-campus housing option to participants, because of a change of Penn State policy.
 We are in the process of arranging lodging for participants within walking distance of the Chemistry Building.
 Further information will be provided upon registration.
 If you are interested in sharing a room with another participant to reduce the lodging costs, a list of participants interested in this option will be made available to those registered.

 There will be approximately 12 talks by participants.
 Speakers will be selected from abstracts.
-If you are interested in giving an invited talk, please prepare your abstract using the abstract template and submit it by Friday, March 20th as described on the abstract submission site (available after registration).
+If you are interested in giving an invited talk, please prepare your abstract using the abstract template and email it by Friday, March 20th to firstname.lastname@example.org.

 We encourage all attendees to present their research during the poster session.
-Please prepare your abstract using the abstract template and submit it by Friday, May 8th as described on the abstract submission site.
-Details about poster dimensions will be provided here soon (available after registration).
+Please prepare your abstract using the abstract template and email it by Friday, May 8th to email@example.com.
+Details about poster dimensions will be provided here soon.